JWalshe86/Mickey-Mouse-Memory-Game/README.md

 One clicked on settings within the Mickey Mouse Memory Game github repository.
 One pressed settings and went into the pages section.
 Under 'Build & Deployment' the source was branch.
 The branch was main and folder root.

+### Cloning the GitHub Repository

+You can clone the repository to use locally by following these steps:
+1. Navigate to the GitHub Repository you want to clone
+2. Click on the code drop down button
+3. Click on HTTPS
+4. Copy the repository link to the clipboard
+5. Open your IDE of choice (git must be installed for the next steps)
+6. Type git clone copied-git-url into the IDE terminal

+The project will now be cloned locally for you to use.

 # Final Product

 ## Laptop view